ModdingX/SugarCane/README.md

 apply plugin: 'io.github.noeppi_noeppi.tools.modgradle.mapping'
 ```

 You can then use the mapping channel `sugarcane`.
-A list of version can be found [here](https://maven.melanx.de/io/github/noeppi_noeppi/sugarcane).
+A list of versions can be found [here](https://maven.moddingx.org/org/moddingx/sugarcane).

 Example: